 1. We schedule the session for a date and time that works well for all involved.

-2. We then decide on a location.
-The location can be either in your home or at another setting, either indoor or outdoor.
+2. Sessions are almost exclusively done in a family’s home.
 If you choose a location that is not your home, I strive for the location to have some meaning and/or familiarity to your family.
 The setting in which the photos are taken are a key part of the story.
+It should allow for your family to be candid, not posed - to be engaged in an activity together.
 For this reason, it is sometimes preferable for these sessions to be done in-home.
 NOTE: All newborns sessions are done in-home.

 3. After we have a location, we brainstorm together about a few activities your family can do during the session.
 The activities are meant to elicit connection, true smiles, closeness.
 It’s best if these are things your family general like to do together, but incorporating new activities also works.
 Examples of activities for families with young children can include reading books together, tickling, blowing bubbles, jumping on the bed, bath time, cooking together, playing chase, going for a stroll, cuddling in bed as a family, having a tea party, gardening…the ideas are endless.
 Ideas for newborn sessions can include nursing or bottle feeding the baby, laying together in the bed, giving the baby a bath, talking to and playing with the baby, introducing the baby to his/her room or the garden outside or the family pet.
 Couples and maternity sessions can be built around activities that the couple loves to do together such as having a cup of coffee at a local café, laying in bed together, taking a stroll along the beach, etc, etc. The couple, maternity and newborn sessions tend to require more direction from me than the family sessions, but I also allow for as many candid, spontaneous moments as possible.

 4. And that’s it!
 The rest will unfold naturally.